AlexBetaZ/where_am_I/README.md

 ## where_am_i ##
-  This is a robot localization object.
+  This is a robot localization project.
 In this project, the ROS AMCL package is utilized to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
 ### Configuration ###
 - Ubuntu 16.04.6 xenial
 - gazebo 7.15.0